microsoft/dstoolkit-route-optimization/README.md

 This repository contains the base repository for developing route optimization, where you can accelerate parallel computation using `ParallelRunStep` class. -->

-## Challenges for Optimization Problem
+## Challenges for Optimization Application

 There are some common challenges for creating a production-grade optimization application:
 1. Most optimization problems are [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) (route optimization falls into this category).
 When the scale of the problem becomes large, it is impossible to find any good solution in a reasonable time.